Loki-codes/Project_3/README.md

-# Project_2
+# Project_3

 Group2
 Kevin Sheekey
 Kyle Pavelka
-Matt brown
+Reesh Gandhi
 Meriane Franco
 Ravi Patel

-Greener stocks
+Tomorrow's Stocks

   This project was our attempt at importing important information concerning the S&P 500 and using that information to assist anyone looking to learn mora about the current and possibly future status of stock prices.